department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/hospitalization.md

 ### How do I get these benefits?

 You'll need to apply for benefits.
-[Apply for benefits](/disability-benefits/apply-for-benefits/).
+[Apply for disability benefits](/disability-benefits/apply-for-benefits/).

-**Note:** If you weren't in a VA hospital, you'll need to give us your hospital discharge summary showing the length and cause of your hospital stay when filing your claim.
+**Note:** If you weren't in a VA hospital, when filing your claim you'll need to give us your hospital discharge summary showing the length and cause of your hospital stay.

 **Example:** A Veteran with a 40% service-connected disability rating for diabetes had to stay in a VA hospital after going into a diabetic coma.
 He needed to stay in the hospital for 25 days due to the coma and related infections.
 We temporarily raised his rating to 100% during his hospital stay.
 After he got out of the hospital, his disability rating went back to 40%.